-Street Youth Services (SYS) connect youth under the age of 18 to services and resources through street and community-based outreach.
+Street Outreach Services (SOS) connect youth and young adults through age 24 to services and resources through street and community-based outreach.
 Services can include either directly or through referral drug/alcohol abuse intervention, crisis intervention, counseling, access to emergency shelter or housing, prevention and education activities, employment skill building, advocacy, family-focused services, and follow-up support.

 Emergency, temporary shelter, assessment, referrals, and permanency planning services for young adults ages 18 through 24.

 Resources for rent assistance, transitional housing, and case management for young adults ages 18 through 24.

 The Youth Homelessness Demonstration Program (YHDP) aims to reduce the number of youth experiencing homelessness.
 The goal of the YHDP is to support selected communities, including rural, suburban and urban areas across the United States, in the development and implementation of a coordinated community approach to preventing and ending youth homelessness.
 The Washington Balance of State (WA-BoS) received an award in 2018 to benefit the 23 most rural counties in Washington.

 The Transitional Living Program (TLP) provides housing, assessments, referrals, screening, ongoing family engagement, and permanency-planning services for non-state dependent youth ages 16 or 17.

 Ancillary Therapeutic Services (ATS) provides behavioral health services to youth within HOPE Centers, Crisis Residential Centers, and licensed overnight youth shelters.